How to get from Mljet to Dubrovnik

 Mljet to Dubrovnik by Ferry

-Departure and arrival station
+Departure and arrival stations

-All ferries dock at Port Gruz, around 4 km northeast of Dubrovnik’s walled town.
-From here, you can take a taxi to reach your accommodation.
-You can either hail one from the street or order one online with the taxi app Bolt or Uber.
+All ferries dock at Port Gruz, around 4 km northeast of Dubrovnik’s Old Town.
+From here, taxis are readily available to take you to your accommodation.
+You can also consider booking through ride-sharing apps like Bolt or Uber.
+A ride into the city typically costs around €13 ($14.90).

-Ferry schedules from Pomena Port to Dubrovnik
+Option 2: Ferry schedules from Sobra, Mljet to Dubrovnik

 Mljet to Dubrovnik by Car Ferry via Prapratno

 Travelling with a car?
 There are no direct car ferries from Mljet to Dubrovnik.
-You’ll have to take one from Sobra, Mljet to Prapratno, a mainland town located around 60 km northwest of Dubrovnik.
+You’ll have to take one from Sobra, Mljet to Prapratno, a mainland town around 60 km northwest of Dubrovnik.

-If you’re a foot passenger, you can also take this route if the direct ferry tickets have sold out or if you’re travelling outside the tourist season (April to October).
+If you’re a foot passenger, you can also take this route if the direct ferry tickets have sold out or if you’re travelling outside the tourist season (June to September).
 However, note that this option would be more complicated than the direct ferry option.

-Step 1: Pomena to Sobra by Car or Bus
+Step 1: Pomena to Sobra by Car

 Car ferries on Mljet Island depart from Sobra Ferry Port on the island’s central coast.
 If you’re staying in the main tourist destination at Pomena, then you’ll have to drive 30 km east to get to the ferry port.
 Travel time is around 35 minutes.

 Are you a foot passenger?
-Buses run frequently between Pomena and Sobra.
+There’s one bus trip daily between Pomena and Sobra.
 We recommend asking your hotel for the nearest bus stop.
-Bus 18 can take you to the port in around 55 minutes.
+Bus 18 can take you to the port in around 55 minutes for about €4 ($4.60).

 The bus departs at 05:00 from Monday to Saturday and at 16:15 on Sunday.